w3champions/map-updater-scripts/src/player_features/loot-indicator/README.md

 for more details see https://github.com/Psimage/wc3-drop-indicator-poc)

 Preview UI is a WC3 Frame drawn on top of Command Bar.
-To display possible loot drops, we use item info extracted from in-game files ([extracted-items-data.json](../../../scripts/loot-indicator/items-db/extracted-items-data.json))
+To display possible loot drops, we use runtime item info, combined with item data extracted from in-game files (unavailable at runtime, [extracted-items-data.json](../../../scripts/loot-indicator/items-db/extracted-items-data.json))